joelouthan/theologic.us/content/posts/prayers/2020-06-25-daily_prayers.md

 ## Give thanks to the Lord, for He is good and His steadfast love endures forever

 <pre>
+Isaiah 44:21–22
+      Remember these things, O Jacob,
+      and Israel, for you are my servant;
+      I formed you; you are my servant;
+      O Israel, you will not be forgotten by me.
+      22 I have blotted out your transgressions like a cloud and your sins like mist;
+      return to me, for I have redeemed you.

 </pre>

+My Lord,

+You have already done the work and there is nothing for me to do except always and forever run to you.

+My God, I need your strength, knowledge, wisdom to accomplish this task.
+Please help me Lord.
+I want to step into your call but not without grace to do your will today.
+Today you have this for me.
+Lord help me today.

 Heal Natasha.
 Bless her in this time.
 Let peace fall on the Gayles.
 Be with Aaron and Audrey.

 Heal Ron & Karen